 How to get a job in investment banking

-Many investment banking graduate job vacancies open during the autumn; some close as early as October or November.
-You may find something that interests you below, or if not, try widening your search to include employers with a smaller graduate intake.
+Many investment banking graduate job vacancies are open during the autumn; some close as early as October or November.
+You may find something that interests you above, or if not, try widening your search to include employers with a smaller graduate intake.
 If you're considering postgraduate study in banking and investment, we've got advice on deciding if it's the right choice for you.

 Investment banking interviews